Home » Madrid » Thyssen Museum tickets

 These are the cheapest and most popular tickets to enter Museo Nacional Thyssen-Bornemisza in Madrid.

-This ticket gets you to access both the permanent and ongoing temporary collections.
+This ticket allows you to access both the permanent and ongoing temporary collections.

 Ticket price (without audio guide)